apoishi/trybe-mongoDB-commerce/README.md

 This is the tenth project of the Back-end curriculum developed at Trybe.

-In this project I developed MongoDB queries to manipulate and access data from a database previously implemented.
+In this project I have developed MongoDB queries to manipulate and access data from a database previously implemented.
 <br />

 ## :man_technologist: Skills